Cycling infrastructure: Segregation

 The term bikeway is largely used in North America to describe all routes that have been designed or updated to encourage more cycling or make cycling safer.
 In some jurisdictions such as the United Kingdom, segregated cycling facility is sometimes preferred to describe cycling infrastructure which has varying degrees of separation from motorized traffic, or which has excluded pedestrian traffic in the case of exclusive bike paths.

 There is no single usage of segregation; in some cases it can mean the exclusion of motor vehicles and in other cases the exclusion of pedestrians as well.
 Thus, it includes bike lanes with solid painted lines but not lanes with dotted lines and advisory bike lanes where motor vehicles are allowed to encroach on the lane.
 It includes cycle tracks as physically distinct from the roadway and sidewalk (e.g. barriers, parking or bollards).
 And it includes bike paths in their own right of way exclusive to cycling.
 Paths which are shared with pedestrians and other non-motorized traffic are not considered segregated and are typically called shared use path, multi-use path in North America and shared-use footway in the UK.

 Safety

 On major roads, segregated cycle tracks lead to safety improvements compared with cycling in traffic.
 There are concerns over the safety of cycle tracks and lanes at junctions due to collisions between turning motorists and cyclists, particularly where cycle tracks are two-way.
 The safety of cycle tracks at junctions can be improved with designs such as cycle path deflection (between 2 m and 5 m) and protected intersections.
 At multi-lane roundabouts, safety for cyclists is compromised.
 The installation of separated cycle tracks has been shown to improve safety at roundabouts.
+A Cochrane review of published evidence found that there was limited evidence to conclude whether cycling infrastructure improves cyclist safety.